RichardDooling/Law_and_Literature/Intro/Law_and_Storytelling_Intro.md

 What might be called a clich&eacute; Law and Literature reading list would include works like Shakespeare's *The Merchant of Venice*, Camus' *The Stranger* or *The Fall*, Frank Kafka's *The Trial*, excerpts from Dostoevsky's *Crime and Punishment*, a rereading of *To Kill A Mockingbird*, Truman Capote's *In Cold Blood* and so on.

-### Law IN Literature
+### Law *In* Literature

-Traditionally Law and Literature comes in two flavors: [Law IN Literature][in] and [Law AS Literature][as], Law IN Literature being the more obvious of the two.
+Traditionally Law and Literature comes in two flavors: [Law *in* Literature][in] and [Law *as* Literature][as], Law *in* Literature being the more obvious of the two.
 Meaning, for instance, we read Franz Kafka's *The Trial* and discuss how most non-lawyers feel upon being confronted by a system where everybody speaks a foreign language and the rules all seem arbitrary or rigged in favor of the authorities, or in favor of people with lots of cash.
-Most of the books listed above fall into the Law IN Literature category.
+Most of the books listed above fall into the Law *in* Literature category.

 This genre of the traditional Law & Literature course looks at legal dramas and themes in literature.
 The idea behind the course is that those who study the law should also read great literature about the law, because authors offer an "independent" view of the law.